algosup/2024-2025-project-1-fpga-team-8/documents/technical_specifications/technical_specifications.md

 - LED 1 is on: the player has 1 life,
 - LED 1 & 2 are on: the player has 2 lives,
 - LED 1 to 3 are on: the player has 3 lives.
+- LED 1 to 4 are on: the player has 4 lives.

 The base number of lives is set to 3.

-Due to the limitation of the go-boards in terms of calculations and saved values we cannot create a score system without removing key element of the game, thus the player cannot gain lives from reaching a defined number of points.
+Once the level 4 is reached, the number of lives increases by 1.

 When the number of lives reaches 0, the game resets variables including:
 - The number of lives,
 - The current level,
 - The position of the frog,
-- The lylipads' states.
+- The lylipads' states,
+- The screen is cleared and redrawn to reset the screen.

 ## Glossary
 [^1]: Verilog: A programming language used to program and/or simulate circuit boards.
 Verilog is notably used with specific hardware such as FPGAs.